 It does not help to turn the pump suction up high.
 That will hurt in a short time.
-Use gentle massage to move the fluid forward and leave the setting at the lowest comfortable level.
-That makes it more comfortable.
+Use gentle massage, just your fingertips, to move the fluid forward.
+Leave the setting at the lowest comfortable level.
 Massage makes it easier to hand express.

 Here is an excellent video, from Maya Bolman, IBCLC that explains breast massage and hand expression.
 For some women, hand expression is more comfortable than a pump.
 On a practical level, it’s helpful to have this skill if the electricity goes out or you forget your pump at home.

 Tip #2 As long as there’s a demand, there is a supply.

 Your breasts do not completely empty between feedings or pumping.
 You don’t have to ‘wait’ for your breasts to fill up again.
 Your baby or the pump gets only part of what is in your breasts at that time.
 Then your body starts making milk as soon as there’s a little less.
 That means you can feed your baby, even if you just finished pumping.
 It will take a little longer for your baby to feed, perhaps, though the milk is there.

 Rest assured, when your milk is lower in volume, it’s higher in fat.
 Calorie for calorie your baby will get what she needs.